-What qualifications or experience are recommended to meet the course's entry requirements?
+• What qualifications or experience are recommended to meet the course's entry requirements?

-There are no specific entry requirements as per the qualification details or training package for this course.
+There are no pre-requisites or any other training package entry requirements for this course.

 • Can I transfer to a campus class if I struggle online?

 Yes, students can transfer from blended to face to face mode of delivery if they like.
 The student support officer can help guide the student through the transition.